Towards improving autonomic and cardiovascular care for people with SCI in the BC Interior

 Why should you participate in this study?

-Led by Principal Investigator Dr. Chris West, Centre for Chronic Disease Prevention and Management, an interdisciplinary team of researchers, clinicians, graduate students, and medical students are seeking insight into the healthcare experiences of individuals living with SCI in the Interior of BC.
+Led by Principal Investigator Dr. Chris West, Centre for Chronic Disease Prevention and Management, an interdisciplinary team of researchers, clinicians, graduate students, and medical students are seeking insight into the healthcare experiences of individuals living with SCI in British Columbia.
+The results of this study will provide insight as to how place of residence (i.e., Lower Mainland vs. rural/remote B.C.) impacts the challenges faced by individuals with SCI in British Columbia.
 The long-term vision is to work with the SCI community to develop solutions to improve outcomes for patients with SCI.

 Researchers in Dr. Chris West’s lab want to:

-• Understand where the current gaps are in relation to care for autonomic disturbances and offsetting secondary health conditions via a short survey that all people living with SCI within the B.C. interior will be invited to complete.
+- Understand where the current gaps are in relation to care for autonomic disturbances and offsetting secondary health conditions via a short survey of all people living with SCI within British Columbia.

 You may be eligible to participate in this study if you: